Factory pain spreads through Asia, Europe; stimulus expected

 And while more stimulus from Chinese policymakers is expected, the People's Bank of China gave no sign of whether it will immediately follow the Fed's rate cut, as it has done on occasion.

-In China, Asia's economic center of gravity, the Caixin/IHS Markit Manufacturing PMI for July rose to 49.9 from 49.4 in June, remaining below the 50 mark dividing expansion from contraction.
+In China, Asia's economic centre of gravity, the Caixin/IHS Markit Manufacturing PMI for July rose to 49.9 from 49.4 in June, remaining below the 50 mark dividing expansion from contraction.

 The readings were largely in line with an official gauge that showed factory activity last month shrank at a slower-than-expected pace.